cortex-js/cortexjs.io/src/_pages/mathlive-guide-customizing.md

 ### Math Layout

-To control some aspects of the math typesetting, change the mathstyle with the commands `\displaystyle`, `\textstyle`, `\scriptstyle`, `\scriptscriptstyle`.
+**To control some aspects of the math typesetting**, change the mathstyle with the commands `\displaystyle`, `\textstyle`, `\scriptstyle`, `\scriptscriptstyle`.

 ![](/assets/images/mathfield/mathstyles.png)